raguram/eva/S15/Readme.md

 ## Model Building

+I am considering this as an image segmentation problem, where I given the fg_bg and the bg image of size H x W x C, I want to predict a mask of size H x W x 1 and depth of H x W x 1.
+During the survey of existing solutions for image segmentations, I came across https://www.jeremyjordan.me/semantic-segmentation.

+### Architecture Design

+[Todo]

+### Implementation Detail

 To start with, I created a tiny dataset out of the bigger set containing randomly picked up 20k fg_bg images with their corresponding mask and depth images.
 The tiny data set can be accessed at [tiny_data.zip](https://drive.google.com/open?id=1Tw2Ijf2l7fERsOEQ7k_IMRXYTzm4BaI4).